 This option allows you to provide a list of banned words.
 We recommend using an initial value of "http https" to filter out any users submitting links.
 Based on our not very scientific analysis, blocking content with "http" should be very effective against spammers - but will obviously prevent your users from submitting links.

 We don't think this is a very effective option for avoiding hateful messages - it's simply too easy to be hateful with bad spelling.

 The words are matched as whole words.
 The following fields are checked:

 - first_name, last_name, address1, address2, city, state, region, country, postal

 Check for email addresses that match patterns you specify.

 - Default: None

 Sometimes a lot of spam actions come in with very similar addresses, e.g. all from the same domain, or only varying by some numbers in the address.
-If you're certain no legitimate actions will come from a group of addresses, you can block them with an email blacklist pattern.
+If you're certain no legitimate actions will come from a group of addresses, you can block them with an email block list pattern.

-The patterns are Python regular expressions, so you can use the syntax documented here in them.
-To simply block a whole domain, it's enough to just use "@example.com".
-Be sure to test any patterns you use here to make sure you aren't blocking more than you intended.
+To do this, enter one or more email address patterns separated by whitespace.
+The patterns are Python regular expressions, so you can use the syntax documented here or follow the examples below.
+Be sure to test any patterns you use to ensure you aren't blocking more than you intended.